 This upgrade is consistent with longer term plans for construction of a shared path on the eastern side of Chatham Road and Clyde Street, connecting the east-west cycleway at Griffiths Rd/Chatham Rd to the University to Newcastle City route at Chinchen Street.

-Glebe Rd at Park Avenue Traffic Signals
+Glebe Road at Park Avenue traffic signals

 This project involves design and construction of traffic control signals at the intersection of Glebe Road and Park Avenue.

 This project is not part of the cycleways program but will have significant benefits for cyclists once complete.
-More information

 Richmond Vale Rail Trail